proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 * The background operation may be a very "considerate" single fiber, i.e., run a very short continuation and then schedule the next continuation to run later.
 At each point the scheduler sees 100 request-handling continuations and just one of the background continuations ready to run.
 The background task gets around 1% of the CPU time, and users' requests are hardly delayed.
 * On the other hand, the background operation may spawn 1,000 fibers in parallel and have 1,000 ready-to-run continuations at each time.
 The background operation will get about 90% of the runtime, and the continuation handling a user's request may get stuck behind 1,000 of these background continuations, and experience huge latency.

 Complex Seastar applications often have different components which run in parallel and have different performance objectives.
 In the above example we saw two components - user requests and the background operation.
 The first goal of the mechanisms we describe in this section is to _isolate_ the performance of each component from the others; In other words, the throughput and latency of one component should not depend on decisions that another component makes - e.g., how many continuations it runs in parallel.
-The second goal is to allow the application to _control_ this isolation, e.g., in the above example allow the application to explicitly control the amount of CPU the background operation recieves, so that it completes at a desired pace.
+The second goal is to allow the application to _control_ this isolation, e.g., in the above example allow the application to explicitly control the amount of CPU the background operation receives, so that it completes at a desired pace.

 In the above examples we used CPU time as the limited resource that the different components need to share effectively.
 As we show later, another important shared resource is disk I/O.